Gallery walk

-Gallery walks are a fun way of showing creativity in class and showing it off to friends.
-Gallery walks also mean that a student gets to create an artwork based their own topic.
+Gallery walks are an educational activity where students learn about a topic by seeing the projects completed by other students at the end of a project or laboratory.
+They are a fun way of showing creativity in class and showing it off to peers.
+Gallery walks also mean that a student gets to create an artwork or science project based their own topic.
 The students in groups move through different stations where a question is posted for them to answer and interact and share knowledge in the process.
 Gallery walks also include being creative and showing your hard work inside and outside of the classroom.